 Where in Central America should you go this Christmas?
-In the third installment of our “Reasons to Visit Central America at Christmas” series, we take a look at Belize.
+In the latest installment of our “Reasons to Visit Central America at Christmas” series, we take a look at Belize.

 Ah Belize.
 Beautiful Belize.
 It’s the perfect destination for a Christmas vacation and we’re about to tell you why.